[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 On the Order of Christ in Portugal:

-early master of the Order of Christ was Henry the Navigator
+An early master of the Order of Christ was Henry the

-(died 1460).
-Later, the heir of the King of Portugal, John II Capet,
+Navigator (died 1460).
+Later, the heir of the King of Portugal,

-The Perfect (died 1495) was his wife's brother, also his cousin,
+John II Capet, The Perfect (died 1495) was his wife's brother, also

-Manuel Duke Beja, who was Master of the Order of Christ at the
+his cousin, Manuel Duke Beja, who was Master of the Order of

-Portuguese from 1505 via the Order of Christ explored the
+of Africa.
+The Portuguese from 1505 via the Order of Christ

-discovered the Caribbean - by about 1510 - begins to develop
+Caribbean - by about 1510 - begins to develop aspirations of

-aspirations of breaking the monopoly of Moslem traders on the spice
+breaking the monopoly of Moslem traders on the spice trade to

-trade to Europe.
-(The legend exists that by 1536, Portuguese mariners
+Europe.
+(The legend exists that by 1536, Portuguese mariners had

 Kenneth McIntyre, The Secret Discovery of Australia, a